DataDog/documentation/content/en/developers/integrations/log_pipeline.md

 : Generic log attributes that do not map to a [Datadog Standard Attribute][6] must be namespaced if they are mapped to [Facets][14].
 Use the [Attribute Remapper][5] to set attribute keys to a new namespaced attribute.

-* Parse and extract information from your logs using the [grok processor][8].
-Extracting attributes allows for better searching and analytics.
-To maintain optimal performance, the grok parser must be specific.
-Avoid wildcard matches.
-* Map log attributes to [Datadog's Standard Attributes][6] where possible.
-Centralizing logs from various technologies and applications can generate large amounts of unique attributes in a Log Management environment.
-To take advantage of out-of-the-box dashboards, Technology Partner Integrations should rely on Datadog’s standard naming convention.
+1. If logs aren't `JSON` formatted, they may need to be parsed to extract attribute information.
+Use the [grok processor][8] to extract attributes and information from logs prior to remapping or further processing.
+2. After extracting attributes, map any standard log attributes to [Datadog's Standard Attributes][6] where possible, using the [Attribute Remapper][5].
+3. Map the timestamp extracted from the log to it's official Datadog timestamp using the [Date Remapper][4].
-* Namespace generic log attributes that **do not** map to a standard attribute.
-For example, an attribute for a server url value specific to your integration technology may be remapped to `integration_name.server.url`.
+4. Namespace any generic log attributes that **do not** map to a standard attribute.
+For example, an attribute for a `server_url` value specific to your integration technology may be remapped to `integration_name.server_url`.
+5. For more advanced processing and data transformations, make use of additional [processors][10].
+For example, the `Arithmetic Processor` can be used to calculate information based off of attributes, or the `String Builder Processor` can concatenate multiple string attributes.

+**Tips**
 * Remove original attributes when remapping log attributes by using `preserveSource:false`.
 This helps avoid confusion and removes duplicates.
+* To maintain optimal grok parsing performance, avoid wildcard matchers and make your parsing statements as specific as possible.
+* Centralizing logs from various technologies and applications can generate large amounts of unique attributes in a Log Management environment.
+To take advantage of out-of-the-box dashboards, Technology Partner Integrations should rely on Datadog’s [standard naming convention][17].

-**Tip**: Take the free course [Going Deeper with Logs Processing][20] for an overview on writing processors and leveraging standard attributes.
+* Take the free course [Going Deeper with Logs Processing][20] for an overview on writing processors and leveraging standard attributes.

 ### Create facets